andrewcumming/crustcool/README.md

 This code follows the thermal evolution of a neutron star crust.
 It is designed to model observations of accreting neutron stars in quiescence and the decline of magnetar outbursts.

 To compile, `make` should compile the cooling code `crustcool`.
-You will need to create the directory `o` for the object files, and a directory `gon_out` for output during the runs.

 #### Requirements

 * GNU Scientific Library [GSL](http://www.gnu.org/software/gsl/)
-* [condegin13.f](http://www.ioffe.ru/astro/conduct/condin.html) fortran routine by A. Potekhin to calculate thermal conductivity (put in directory `c`)
+* [condegin13.f](http://www.ioffe.ru/astro/conduct/condin.html) fortran routine by A. Potekhin to calculate thermal conductivity (put this in the `c` directory)
-* [eos14.f](http://www.ioffe.ru/astro/EIP/index.html) and [eosmag14.f](http://www.ioffe.ru/astro/EIP/index.html) fortran routines by A. Potekhin which calculate equation of state (put in directory `c`)
+* [eos14.f](http://www.ioffe.ru/astro/EIP/index.html) and [eosmag14.f](http://www.ioffe.ru/astro/EIP/index.html) fortran routines by A. Potekhin which calculate equation of state (put this in the `c` directory)
 * For MCMC, [emcee](https://github.com/dfm/emcee) and [triangle_plot](https://github.com/dfm/triangle.py)

 ### Setting parameters